 These salted caramel brownies are my new show-off brownies that are great for potluck and game night.
 I can’t recommend this brownie more!
 They taste amazing, I mean out of the world and ultimately fudgy, absolutely dense, rich, and decadent with rich cocoa taste.

 I have mentioned many times about different versions of brownies, l make on Instagram.
 I wasn’t sure which one to share first so I did a poll on Instagram and most of you voted for salted caramel brownies, so here’s the long-due post.
 You can follow me on Instagram here.

 Usually, people use store-bought caramels (caramel toffee) for salted caramel brownies.
 But I thought to make it completely from scratch.

 - Firstly, because salted caramel is so easy to make and you can easily make it when brownies are cooling on the wire rack.

-- The ingredient for salted caramel sauce are so basic and easily available.
+- The ingredients for salted caramel sauce are so basic and easily available.

 - And what is more important is the taste.
 The homemade caramel sauce is not too sweet.
 Absolutely balanced sweetness and delicious.

 - To attain this extra dense texture, I’m not adding baking soda.

-- I reduced an egg which gives more cake like texture and lifts the brownie.
+- I reduced an egg which gives a more cake-like texture and lifts the brownie.

-- Then, I added brown sugar which is more moist and has richer taste compared to white sugar.
+- Then, I added brown sugar which is moister and has a richer taste compared to white sugar.

-- For richer taste, I replaced some flour white cocoa powder and increased fat in the recipe.
+- For a richer taste, I replaced some flour with cocoa powder and increased the fat in the recipe.
 So that’s what you get.

-- Another change is using slightly deep dish for extra thick brownie so you can dig that moist texture when you take a bite.
+- Another change is using a slightly deep dish for an extra thick brownie so you can dig that moist texture when you take a bite.

 While the recipe is simple and gives very good results.

-- Use the right size of dish!
-I used 9x9 square dish.
-You can replace it by 8 x 10 rectangle dish.
-Fill the tray less than 1 inch deep so you don’t have very high brownie.
+- Use the right size of the dish!
+I used a 9x9 square dish.
+You can replace it with 8 x 10 rectangle dish.
+Fill the tray less than 1 inch deep so you don’t have a very high brownie.

 - Do not over-mix any ingredients, this can create too much air in the batter and lift the brownie.